$4.99/mo - Save 61% With Exclusive 2-Year Plan + 4 Months Free!Claim Now

 • Disable IPv6: Turn off IPv6 on your device.

-Can you get in trouble for using a VPN in China?
+Can you get in trouble Using a VPN in China?

 Yes, you can face legal consequences when using a VPN in China.
 The Chinese government strongly discourages and often punishes the use of VPNs, proxy servers, and other tools that circumvent Great Firewall restrictions.